-Playing 'Guess My Shape' using 20 questions format (can be done nicely using a shape fan so that all children put forward a guess after each new fact is revealed) Playing 'I like' with properties of shapes.
+• Playing 'Guess My Shape' using 20

+questions format (can be done nicely

+using a shape fan so that all children

+put forward a guess after each new fact

+is revealed)

+Playing 'I like' with properties of shapes.
 Each child draws or chooses a shape.
+The teacher then picks out shapes that (s)he 'likes' and children must guess the property that (s)he is looking for. [can be narrowed down to just quadrilaterals if desired]

+Properties of 3D Shapes

+- Sorting shapes into hoops using a given criterion e.g. has at least one right angle - Using hoops to create Venn diagrams for sorting shapes

+8. Compare and classify 3D shapes

+- describe and compare faces, vertices and edges (and properties of these)

+- o cube

+- o cuboid

+- prisms

+- o pyramids

+- o cone

+- cylinder

+- sphere

+- hemisphere

+- other shapes of interest

+- given definition or properties, identify the shape

-The teacher then picks out shapes that (s)he 'likes' and children must guess the property that (s)he is looking for. [can be narrowed down to just quadrilaterals if desired] Properties of 3D Shapes Sorting shapes into hoops using a given criterion e.g. has at least one right angle Using hoops to create Venn diagrams for sorting shapes properties of these cube cuboid prisms pyramids cone cylinder sphere hemisphere other shap given definition or p pare faces, vertices and edges (and) Always, Sometimes, Never?
-Cuboids are prisms What's the same and what's different?
-Pyramid and prism What's the same and what's different?
-Surface and face Show me a shape with 5 faces Further Extension n phisticated Tasks 1.
-Below are five quadrilaterals: a rectangle, a rhombus, a square, a paralle and an unnamed quadrilaterals.
-Write the names of each of the quadrilaterals.
-Draw lines from each shape to match the properties described in the bo Image: Comparison of the quadrilaterals.
-Draw lines from each shape to match the properties described in the bo Image: Comparison of the quadrilaterals.
-Draw lines from each shape to match the properties described in the bo Image: Comparison of the quadrilaterals.
-Image: Comparison of the quadrilateralaterals.
-Image: Comp - Identify lines of symmetry in 2-D sh NRICH: Let Us Reflect P NRICH: Stringy Quads P NRICH: Counters in the Middle G Compare and classify geometric sh triangles, based on their properties NRICH: Nine-pin Triangles I NRICH: Cut it Out P NRICH: Sorting Logic Blocks G NRICH: What Shape?
-G P NRICH: Shapes on the Playground apes, including quadrilaterals and and sizes
+- provide a definition given the name of the shape

+Always, Sometimes, Never?
+Cuboids are prisms

+Pyramid and prism

+What's the same and what's different?
+Surface and face

+Show me a shape with 5 faces

+Further Extension Rich and Sophisticated Tasks Identify lines of symmetry in 2-D shapes presented in different orientations NRICH: Let Us Reflect \ P Below are five quadrilaterals: a rectangle, a rhombus, a square, a parallelogram and an unnamed quadrilateral.
+NRICH: Stringy Quads \\ P Write the names of each of the quadrilaterals.
+NRICH: Counters in the Middle \ G P Draw lines from each shape to match the properties described in the boxes below.
+Compare and classify geometric shapes, including quadrilaterals and triangles, based on their properties and sizes NRICH: Nine-pin Triangles \\\ I NRICH: Cut it Out \\\ P NRICH: Sorting Logic Blocks \ G Opposite All sides Has an All 4 angles sides are of obtuse egual acute angle are equal NRICH: What Shape? \ G P equal length angle

+NRICH: Shapes on the Playground \\ P

+Captain Conjecture says that a quadrilateral can sometimes only have three right angles.

+Do you agree?